vipul-shinde/marketing-analytics-cs/06-Solving_Business_Questions/README.md

 |-----------------------|
 | 27                    |

+The average number of films watched by each customer is around ```27```.

 <hr>

-### 6.11 What is the top combination of top 2 categories and how many customers if the order is relevant (e.g. Horror and Drama is a different combination to Drama and Horror)
+### 10. What is the top combination of top 2 categories and how many customers if the order is relevant (e.g. Horror and Drama is a different combination to Drama and Horror)

 ```sql
 SELECT